KELLOGG BROWN & ROOT LIMITED

 Standard payment terms

 i.
 The business’ standard payment terms: a.
 The standard contractual length of time for payment of invoices.
 The Company does not have standard terms, every project / client has different requirements, so the terms are agreed at the time of placing an order / sub- contract.
-The most frequent used payment terms are 30 days, 14 days and zero (where paid against pre agreed payment milestones) The most common terms of payment for the bank payments is 30 days (contracts where invoices are paid by bank transfers have the length of time of payment of invoices of 30 days - more than a half of all such payments).
+The most frequent used payment terms are 30 days, 14 days and zero (where paid against pre agreed payment milestones) The most common terms of payment for the bank payments is 30 days (contracts where invoices are paid by bank transfers have the length of time of payment of invoices of 30 days (more than a half of all such payments).
 The Company uses other terms of payments, such as: -invoices payable immediately (where paid against agreed payment milestones); - invoices payable in 45 days; - invoices payable in 60 days.
-Payments made using AMEX and BoA cards are either prepayments or immediate payments upon receipt of an invoice, on average within 2 days.
+Payments made using AMEX, BoA and Citibank cards are either prepayments or immediate payments upon receipt of an invoice, on average within 2 days.

 Were there any changes to the standard payment terms in the reporting period?